International Research Group-South (GDRI-Sud)

-South Africa, Mozambique, Colombia, Chili, Côte d’Ivoire, Mexico, Peru, Senegal, Tunisia, Vietnam
+South Africa, Mozambique, Colombia, Chile, Ivory Coast, Mexico, Peru, Senegal, Tunisia, Vietnam

 The Coastal and Regional Ocean Community (CROCO) model is a modelling platform for the regional and coastal ocean using realistic or idealized multiscale approaches.

 It is built around the kernel of ROMS (AGRIF version), with the new addition of a nonhydrostatic solver, and with coupling capabilities for the atmosphere, surface waves, sediment dynamics, ocean biogeochemistry and ecosystems.
 In France, the CROCO project aimed to remedy the fragmentation of French coastal modelling.
-There are now more than a thousand registered users of CROCO, including about half in southern countries, and others spread between Europe and the USA.
+There are now more than a thousand registered users of CROCO, including around 50% coming from southern countries, and others spread between Europe and the USA.

 The user community has consolidated over the years, attracted by the model’s computing performances and numerical accuracy and by easy access to thematic compartments for multidisciplinary applications.
-Southern partners, through collaborations and various uses of CROCO, are already part of this community.
+Through collaborations and various uses of CROCO, many countries of the Global South are already part of this community.

 CROCO has already made major contributions to a better understanding of the physical and biogeochemical functioning of many southern coastal areas, most notably, in Southern Africa, the upwelling systems of South Africa, the Mozambique Channel, the Agulhas Current, the East Madagascar Current and the Seychelles Chagos Thermocline Ridge.
 CROCO was also instrumental in demonstrating the importance of mesoscale air-sea interactions on ocean dynamics and ecosystems.
 CROCO also took a big step towards littoral oceanography, thus opening the way to truly coastal applications, where understanding and predictability of sediment and contaminant transports are critical to many coastal populations.